ArchipelagoMW/Archipelago/docs/world api.md

 # Archipelago API

-This document tries to explain some internals required to implement a game for Archipelago's generation and server.
+This document tries to explain some aspects of the Archipelago World API used when implementing the generation logic of a game.

 Client implementation is out of scope of this document.
 Please refer to an existing game that provides a similar API to yours, and the following documents: